AwesomeAley/ObsidianNotes/Introduction to Unix/Processes.md

-watch - monitor processes (ctrl-c to end command) jobs - display running background processes fg - send background process back to the foreground
+watch - monitor processes (ctrl-c to end command) jobs - display running background processes fg - send background process back to the foreground bg - send the process back to the foreground

 To execute the script in the background, add an ampersand `&` character at the end of the command: